philchuang/vMix-M5Stick-Tally-Light/README.md

 ### What you need

-**M5StickC**

-An ESP32 powered unit, programmable with Arduino IDE.
+The **M5StickC** is an ESP32-powered unit, programmable with Arduino IDE.
 Built-in 80x160 color screen, LED, wifi, bluetooth, IR sensor, microphone, accelerometer, battery.
-It also hasconnectors for additional modules to extend its capabilities.
+It also has connectors for additional modules to extend its capabilities.

 It's [$10 direct from the manufacturer](https://m5stack.com/collections/m5-core/products/stick-c), but it will take a few weeks to arrive.